gokberkgunes/hugo-personal-website/content/_index.md

 # berksen.net

-I am Gökberk Güneş, a recent  M.Sc. graduate in Civil Engineering, METU in Turkey.
-I have worked on a large eddy simulation of breathing throughout the human nose using computational fluid dynamics simulations.
+I am Gökberk Güneş, a recent  M.Sc. graduate in Civil Engineering from Middle East Technical University in Turkey.
+My research focused on large eddy simulations of airflow through human nose by employing numerical simulations.
+Currently, I am converting my thesis into a publication and working on topics such as scientific programming and machine learning.

-This website is a collection of the guides, experiments, tips and tricks that I would like to share with others.
-Also, it is what I would rather spend my time and develop over social media.
-Generally, I try to document configurations, bug-fixes, and hacks about software I interact throughout my days.
-For public consumption, I include references and directions for further information.
+I am preparing this website as a collection of issues I've solved throughout my time on earth.
+The topics generally revolve around self-hosting, Linux, fluid dynamics, and programming.
+I document configurations, bug fixes, and hacks about software I interact on a daily basis.
+For public consumption, I try to include references and directions for further information.

 On the navigation pane, you may find my posts, some alternative front-ends to popular websites, and a meta-search engine.